 We recognize consumers want to know more about the ingredients in the products they use.
-Colgate continues to be an active participant in SmartLabel™, a digital platform co-created by the Grocery Manufacturers Association (GMA) and the Food Marketing Institute (FMI) in conjunction with manufacturers and retailers developed to inform consumers about what’s in their products and why.
+Colgate continues to be an active participant in SmartLabel™, a digital platform co-created by the Consumer Brands Association (formerly GMA) and the Food Marketing Institute (FMI) in conjunction with manufacturers and retailers to inform consumers about what’s in their products and why.
 SmartLabel provides a wide range of product details that cannot fit on a package label.
 It goes beyond the label to tell consumers not just what ingredients are included in their products; it explains what those ingredients are, why they are in the product, and what they do.
 SmartLabel was designed to match how people use information and technology today.
-Thus, consumers can access SmartLabel at home and on-the-go, while creating a shopping list on their phone or when making a purchase decision in the store.
+Thus, consumers can access SmartLabel at home and on-the-go while creating a shopping list on their phone or when making a purchase decision in the store.

 Colgate participates in SmartLabel in the U.S. and Canada.
-The program continues to grow and today more than 40 companies and 825 brands participate in this program.
+The program continues to grow and today 64 companies, 945 brands, and approximately 74,000 products participate in this program.

 Colgate’s packaging organization regularly evaluates materials, processes, and delivery systems that can improve the sustainability profile of our packages.
 Colgate’s packaging sustainability strategy centers around the following actions:

-- Minimizing the volume and weight of our packaging required to label and protect our products
+- Minimizing the volume and weight of packaging required to label and protect our products

-- Designing products for recyclability and materials reduction while ensuring product integrity
+- Designing products for recyclability while ensuring product integrity

 - Assessing the human health and environmental impact of our packaging